SimiaoGao/brig/README.md

 Non-Mapreduce Implementation
 ---
-To run *Recommender.java*, simply modify the dataFile parameter in the main method.
+To run *Recommender.java*, simply modify the `dataFile` parameter in the main method.

-		final String dataFile = "text_data/u.data"

 MapReduced Implementation
 ---
 To run *MovieRecommenderHadoop.java*,

-1. Create a Jar file of *MovieRecommenderHadoop.java*

-		generate Recommender.jar using eclipse
+1. Create a Jar file of *MovieRecommenderHadoop.java* by generating Recommender.jar using eclipse

 2. Place the input file into the Hadoop HDFS.